David Dellinger: Political career

 During World War II, Dellinger was an imprisoned conscientious objector and anti-war agitator.
 In federal prison, he and fellow conscientious objectors, including Ralph DiGia and Bill Sutherland, protested racial segregation in the dining halls, which were ultimately integrated because of the protests.
 He was a member of the executive committee of the Socialist Party of America and the Young People's Socialist League, its youth section, until he left in 1943.
-In February 1946, Dellinger helped to found the radical pacifist Committee for Nonviolent Revolution.
+In February 1946, Dellinger helped found the radical pacifist Committee for Nonviolent Revolution.
 In 1948, he co-founded the Central Committee for Conscientious Objectors.
-In July–November 1951, Dellinger participated in the Paris-to-Moscow bicycle trip for disarmament with Ralph DiGia, Bill Sutherland, and Art Emery and sponsored by the Peacemakers; cyclists got as far as the headquarters of the Soviet Army in Vienna.
+In July–November 1951, Dellinger participated in the Paris-to-Moscow bicycle trip for disarmament with Ralph DiGia, Bill Sutherland, and Art Emery, which was sponsored by the Peacemakers; cyclists got as far as the headquarters of the Soviet Army in Vienna.
 “We were warned not to go to the Soviet zone.
 People who went to the army headquarters were sometimes never seen again.
 But we didn’t think that would happen to us.
 The worst that would happen was jail, and I already knew I could stand that.
 I was only worried about what I was putting my family through back in the States.”
 The Paris-to-Moscow Bicycle Trip for Disarmament was a key inspiration for the San Francisco to Moscow Walk for Peace in 1960–1961.
-He was also a long-time member of the War Resisters League, joining the staff in March 1955.
+Dellinger was also a long-time member of the War Resisters League, joining the staff in March 1955.